kubernetes-sigs/cluster-api/CONTRIBUTING.md

 Cluster API uses [GitHub milestones](https://github.com/kubernetes-sigs/cluster-api/milestones) to track releases.

-- Minor versions CAN be planned and scheduled twice / calendar year.
+- Minor versions CAN be planned and scheduled twice in a calendar year.
+  - Each minor version is preceded with one or more planning session.
+  - Planning consists of one or more backlog grooming meetings, roadmap amendments, and CAEP proposal reviews.
 - Patch versions CAN be planned and scheduled each month for each of the currently supported series (usually N and N-1).
 - Code freeze is in effect 72 hours (3 days) before a release.
   - Maintainers should communicate the code freeze date at a community meeting preceding the code freeze date.